-The public transport and road networks are coded as separate networks by link.
+The road and public transport networks are coded as separate networks by link.
 Link data include the usual information such as link type, directions, length, travel time or travel speed, frequency of service and lines (public transport only).
 Each zone is connected with both networks by at least one access link.

-The model currently can handle 5,000 two-way links (5,000 nodes) in the public transport network and 10,000 links (10,000 nodes) in the road network.
-Up to eight public transport lines can run on one link, altogether 5,000 line combinations can be stored.
-Both transport networks can be incrementally updated during a simulation by exogenously specifying time-sequenced network changes by link.
+The model currently can handle 1,200 internal and external zones, 60,000 two-way links (30,000 nodes) in each of the road, public transport and cycling network and 3,000 public transport lines.
+Up to eight public transport lines can run on one link.
+All three transport networks can be incrementally updated during a simulation by exogenously specifying time-sequenced network changes by link.